Aloe Vera Oily Extract

 BOTANICAL / INCI NAME

-Extraction from Aloe barbadensis leaf into sunflower seed oil
+Extraction from Aloe barbadensis leaf into coconut oil

 Therapeutic; beauty products

 This extract can be added to oil-based moisturizers, massage blends, and any other oil-based products such as soaps, lip balm, salves, toothpaste and hair products.

 The advantages of the oil over the gel are: (i) it absorbs more easily into the skin and (ii) it is a natural preservative and will have a longer shelf life than aloe in its gel form.
 However, the gel is preferable in instances where its cooling properties are desired, such as the treatment of burns.

 The oily extract is full of nutrients, being rich in vitamins, minerals, trace elements, amino acids, as well as a wide array of bioactive compounds whose benefits are listed below.
 Customers may wish to enhance the oily extract’s intrinsic benefits by adding favourite essential oils, especially chosen for their aromatic and therapeutic properties.